-I know many of us K teachers do some kind of unit on our community in the Spring.
+I know many of us Kindergarten teachers do some kind of unit on our community in the Spring, so I like to incorporate a Career Day during this time.
 At our school, we talk about what a community is, how to help our community, and jobs in our community.
 Of course students always want to talk about what they want to be when they grow up.
-Since this is always a favorite topic, my co-workers and I decided to host a Career Day.
-Even though they are only 5 and 6, we thought it would be a lot of fun to meet people with all different kinds of jobs and see what exactly they do!
+Even though the kids are only 5 and 6, we thought it would be a lot of fun to host a Career Day to meet people with all different kinds of jobs and see what exactly they do!

 Of course this takes a bit of planning, so we send out notes to parents about a month or so in advance asking if they’d be interested in helping with our Career Day.
 If we don’t get enough volunteers, then we contact places around town ourselves.
 We ask each person to bring in props that go along with their job and let them know they will talk to many groups of students, but for only about 5-7 minutes each rotation. (you know Kindergarteners can’t sit that long) 🙂

 We set up about 10-12 stations around the gym and divide the whole Kindergarten into groups.
 We let each volunteer just do their own thing with the kids at their station.
 We had such a variety of jobs for the students to experience.
 Look at all the fun we had!!!!

 This mom is a regional manager at McDonalds so she taught the kids how to pack happy meals!
 She also talked to them about making healthy choices for their kids meals and gave them all a certificate for a FREE happy meal!

 This family owns a local Tae Kwon Do so they brought in these GIANT gloves for the kids to fight with.
 They are so big, many students had to have the volunteer help them hold the gloves up.
 LOL!
 They also taught them some cool moves and exercises.